Beka Dartsmelia: Newcastle Jets

 In August 2022, Dartsmelia joined Newcastle Jets, signing a multi-year contract.
 He made his debut for the club on 15 October 2022 in a 2–1 win over Perth Glory.
 Dartmelia scored his first goal for Newcastle in just his second appearance for the club in a 3–1 win over Wellington Phoenix.
+In March 2023, Dartsmelia departed the club.